EliAndrewC/l7r/setting/budgets.md

 A few units used in the conversion math:

 - **mu**: a unit of area equal to 1/15 hectare
-- **shi**: a unit of volume equal to about a bushel, or 155.168 jin of rice
+- **shi** (dan, 石): the Chinese grain measure, and a slippery one - it took two forms that share the character and changed size by era.
+As a *volume* it ran ~59 litres in the Tang dynasty and ~100 litres by modern times (1 dan = 10 dou = 100 sheng, a bit over a bushel); as a *weight* a dan/picul was 120 jin.
+The ~155.168-jin equivalence used in spots below is one *modern* ~100-litre dan of brown rice (100 litres at ~0.78 kg/L, weighed in the modern 0.5-kg jin), whereas the Hunan yield figures below use the smaller *Tang* ~59-litre dan - so the word "shi" does not denote a single fixed quantity here; watch which era's dan a given figure assumes.
-- **jin**: a unit of weight equal to 1.33 lbs
+- **jin** (catty): a unit of weight with two values in play.
+The *historical* (Tang-era) catty was ~1.33 lbs (~0.6 kg) and is what the koku conversions below use; the *modern* Chinese jin is 0.5 kg, and that is the basis of the twentieth-century Hunan yield figures.
 - A traditional reference figure: 3.33 shi of rice is enough to feed a person for a year
 - **1 koku is ~180 liters** (~48 US gallons, roughly 5 bushels), which as unhulled/brown rice weighs about 135 kg (~300 lb); this volumetric koku anchors the cross-conversion paths below (the commonly cited ~150 kg / ~330 lb koku is the milled-rice equivalent)

 #### Yield Reference

-Real-world rice yields in twentieth-century Hunan China were 284.40 jin/mu and 4.00 shi/mu.
+Real-world rice yields in twentieth-century Hunan China were 284.40 jin/mu and 4.00 shi/mu - the same yield in two notations (the modern 0.5-kg jin, and the Tang ~59-litre dan), about ~2.1 tons/hectare.
 Two independent unit-conversion paths produce a koku-per-square-mile figure consistent with that yield, after applying the deflation factors appropriate to each path's starting figure.
+(Path A converts the jin figure using the heavier *historical* catty rather than the modern jin it was measured in, which inflates the raw figure somewhat before milling loss is applied - one of the era-spanning approximations that make the two-path agreement a magnitude cross-check rather than an exact match.)

 Path A (jin-based, deflated for milling loss):